Neduruvyshnavi/Neduruvyshnavi/README.md

-# Online-Electronic-Shop
+# Electronic Gadgets
-In this project we will create online electronic shop online.
+In this project we will create online shop with electronic gadgets.